Women and Men Health | Mental Health for Women

 Mental Health of Women in Mid-Life

 Women’s friendship with their Health for Women.
-Especially during difficult times or loss time or time of change.
-When they are annoyed, they can tell someone that they have a person who they know or who can offer medical advice. health can help people recover from the problem.
+Especially during stressful times or loss time or time of change.
+When they are annoyed, they can tell someone that has a person who they know or who can offer medical advice.
+Health can help people recover from the problem.

 Women’s Mental Health

-It can also reflect the types of expectations that doctors and women can show for health problems.
-About 25% of people who died in suicide Again, women’s higher psychic literacy and their feelings can help others to talk to and protect themselves from their suicidal feelings.
+It can also reflect the types of expectations that doctors and women can show for health problems — about 25% of people who died in a suicide.
+Again, women’s higher psychic literacy and their feelings can help others to talk to and protect themselves from their suicidal feelings.
 Women can not take their own life because of being a mother.